khval/AmosKittens/README.md

 Most of the new stuff in Amos Pro.

-Orginal source code can be found here:
+Orginal Amos Kittens source code can be found here:
 --------------------------------------
 https://github.com/khval/AmosKittens